-The 116th U.S. Congress took office in January, with Democrats taking control of the House while Republicans maintain an edge in the Senate.
+The 117th U.S. Congress took office in January, with Democrats holding narrow majorities in the House and Senate.

 Apart from its political makeup, the new Congress differs from prior ones in other ways, including its demographics.
-Here are six charts that show how Congress has changed over time, using historical data from CQ Roll Call, the Brookings Institution, the Congressional Research Service and other sources.
+Here are seven charts that show how the demographic profile of Congress has changed over time, using historical data from CQ Roll Call, the Congressional Research Service and other sources.

-There are more women in the Senate than ever (25), and in six states – Arizona, California, Minnesota, Nevada, New Hampshire and Washington – both senators are women, up from three states in the previous Senate.
+A record 120 women are currently serving in the House, accounting for 27% of the chamber’s total.
+There are 24 women in the Senate, one fewer than the record number of seats they held in the last Congress.
+In four states – Minnesota, Nevada, New Hampshire and Washington – both senators are women, down from six states in the previous Senate.

-These gains have been relatively recent, however.
-The House has seen slow but steady growth in the number of female members since the 1920s.
+The House has seen slow but steady growth in the number of women members since the 1920s.
 Growth in the Senate has been slower: The Senate did not have more than three women serving at any point until the 102nd Congress, which began in 1991.
-And the share of women in Congress remains far below the share of women in the country as a whole (24% vs. 51%).
+And the share of women in Congress remains far below their share in the country as a whole (27% vs. 51%).

-These lawmakers account for 3% of the overall Congress, a small increase from the 115th Congress but far below the shares recorded in much earlier Congresses.
+These lawmakers account for 3% of legislators, slightly higher than the share in other recent Congresses but below the shares in much earlier Congresses.
 In the 50th Congress of 1887-89, for example, 8% of members were born abroad.
-The current share of foreign-born lawmakers in Congress is also far below the foreign-born share of the U.S. as a whole, which was 13.6% as of 2017.
+The current share of foreign-born lawmakers in Congress is also far below the foreign-born share of the U.S. as a whole, which was 13.6% as of 2019.

-While the number of foreign-born lawmakers in the current Congress is small, many members have parents who were born in another country.
-Together, immigrants and the children of immigrants account for at least 13% of the new Congress, about the same share as in the last Congress (12%).
+While the number of foreign-born lawmakers in the current Congress is small, more members have at least one parent who was born in another country.
+Together, immigrants and the children of immigrants account for at least 14% of the new Congress, a slightly higher share than in the last Congress (13%).

-While the number and share of veterans in Congress overall have decreased, the newly elected freshman class boasts the largest number of veterans in a decade (19).
+While the number and share of veterans in Congress overall have decreased, the newly elected freshman class includes 15 such lawmakers.

 Looking at the longer term, there has been a dramatic decrease in members of Congress with military experience since the late 20th century.
 Between 1965 and 1975, at least 70% of lawmakers in each legislative chamber had military experience.
 The share of members with military experience peaked at 75% in 1967 for the House and at 81% in 1975 for the Senate.

 While relatively few members of Congress today have military experience, an even smaller share of Americans do.
-In 2016, just 7% of U.S. adults had military experience versus 18% in 1980, not long after the end of the military draft era.
+In 2018, about 7% of U.S. adults had military experience, down from 18% in 1980, not long after the end of the military draft era.

-5Nearly all members of Congress now have college degrees.
-The share of representatives and senators with college degrees has steadily increased over time.
-In the 116th Congress, 96% of House members and all senators have a bachelor’s degree or higher.
-In the 79th Congress (1945-47), by comparison, 56% of House members and 75% of senators had degrees.
+The vast majority of members of Congress have college degrees.
+The share of representatives and senators with a college degree has steadily increased over time.
+In the 117th Congress, 94% of House members and all senators have a bachelor’s degree or more education.
+Two-thirds of representatives and three-quarters of senators have at least one graduate degree, too.
+In the 79th Congress (1945-47), by comparison, 56% of House members and 75% of senators had bachelor’s degrees.

 The educational attainment of Congress far outpaces that of the overall U.S. population.
-In 2017, around a third (34%) of American adults ages 25 and older said they had completed a bachelor’s degree or more, according to U.S. Census Bureau data.
+In 2019, around a third (36%) of American adults ages 25 and older said they had completed a bachelor’s degree or more education, according to U.S. Census Bureau data.

 By contrast, religious “nones” are underrepresented in Congress in comparison with the U.S. population.
-While 23% of Americans say they are atheist, agnostic or “nothing in particular,” just one congressional member – Sen. Kyrsten Sinema, D-Ariz. – says she is religiously unaffiliated.
+While 26% of Americans say they are atheist, agnostic or “nothing in particular,” just one lawmaker – Sen. Kyrsten Sinema, D-Ariz. – says she is religiously unaffiliated.

 Note: This is an update to a post originally published on Feb.
 2, 2017.